tulimid1/tulimid1.github.io/readME.md

 * I have never met a problem I couldn't figure out, only problems that I ran out of time with.
 * There's no rest for the wicked.
+* Time heals all wounds.
+* This too shall pass.

 ## Education